kidig/django-mailjet/README.rst

 Overview
 ========
-Django-Mailjet is a drop-in mail backend for Django_.
+Django-Mailjet is a drop-in mail backend for Django.

 Getting going
 =============